TwilightCitizen/Whackapede/README.md

 ## Hardware Requirements

-- Android Phones and Tablets running Android 5.0 (API 21) or Later.
+- Android phones and tablets running Android 5.0 (API 21) or later are required.

+- Android phones and tablets running Android 7.0 (API 24) are recommended for best graphical performance.

+- Android phones and tablets running Android 5.0 or 6.0 (API 21 or 23) introduce artifacts when rendering some of the transparency effects.
+It is unknown if this is limited to emulators or applies to hardware devices, too.

-- Hardware device is recommended for testing the game screen itself, as the emulators can introduce subtle delays that can affect the correct animation of on-screen elements at higher speeds.
-Any compatible emulator is fine to test the overall navigation and other app features.
+- A hardware device is recommended for testing the game screen itself.
+Emulators introduce delays that can affect the correct animation of on-screen elements at higher speeds, but any compatible emulator is fine to test the overall navigation and other app features.

 ### Hardware and Emulators Tested On

-- Nexus 5 Emulator, APIs 21, 23, 28, and 29.
+- Nexus 5 Emulator, Android 5.0 through 10.0 (API 21 through 29).

-- Pixel 3 Hardware, API 29.
+- Pixel 3 Hardware, Android 10.0 (API 29).

 ## Log in Requirements & Credentials for Testing

-- None at this time.
+- No credentials are required for testing most of the app functionality.

+- For testing Google Sign-in to play as a logged in user and publish scores to the leaderboard, logging in with a valid Google account is necessary.

 ## Known Bugs